Treaty of Fort Laramie (1868): Articles V through X

 The government agreed that the agent for the Bureau of Indian Affairs shall keep his office open to complaints, which he will investigate and forward to the Commissioner.
 The decision of the Commissioner, subject to review by the Secretary of the Interior, "shall be binding on the parties".

 Article six laid out provisions for members of the tribes to take legal individual ownership of previously commonly held land, up to 320 acres for the heads of families, and 80 acres for any adult who was not the head of a family.
 This land then "may be occupied and held in the exclusive possession of the person selecting it, and of his family, so long as he or they may continue to cultivate it."

 Article seven addressed education for those aged six to 16, in order, as the treaty states, to "insure the civilization of the Indians entering into this treaty".
 The tribes agreed to compel both male and females to attend school, and the government agreed to provide a schoolhouse and teacher for every 30 students who could be made to attend.

 In article eight, the government agreed to provide seeds, tools, and training for any of the residents who selected tracts of land, and agreed to farm them.
-This was to be in the amount of up to $100 dollars worth for the first year, and up to $25 worth for the second and third years.
+This was to be in the amount of up to $100 worth for the first year, and up to $25 worth for the second and third years.
 These were one of a number of provisions of the treaty designed to encourage farming, rather than hunting, and move the tribes "closer to the white man's way of life."

-After 10 years the government may withdraw the individuals from article 13, but if so, will provide $10,000 annually "devoted to the education of said Indians ... as will best promote the education and moral improvement of said tribes."
-These are to be managed by a local Indian agent under the Commissioner of Indian Affairs.
+After 10 years the government was able to withdraw the individuals from article 13, but if so, it would provide $10,000 annually "devoted to the education of said Indians ... as will best promote the education and moral improvement of said tribes."
+These were to be managed by a local Indian agent under the Commissioner of Indian Affairs.

 Article 10 provided for an allotment of clothes, and food, in addition to one "good American cow" and two oxen for each lodge or family who moved to the reservation.
 It further provided for an annual payment over 30 years of $10 for each person who hunted, and $20 for those who farmed, to be used by the Secretary of the Interior for the "purchase of such articles as from time to time the condition and necessities of the Indians may indicate to be proper."